mwouts/jupytext/docs/faq.md

 ## Do I need to close my notebook in Jupyter?

 Closing the notebook in Jupyter while you refactor it in another editor will help you avoid the message _Untitled.ipynb has changed on disk_.
 However, you don't really need to close the notebook.

 You can simply use _Reload Notebook from disk_ to load the latest edits once you're done with the other editor.
 When you reload the notebook, the kernel variables are preserved (and the outputs too if the notebook is paired to an `.ipynb` file), so you can continue your work where you left it.

+💡 **Tip:** You can automate the notebook reloading by installing the [Jupyter Collaboration](docs/jupyter-collaboration.md) extension.

 ## How do paired notebooks work?